By Jonathan Doyle

 Here is a quick overview of how to easily hand-wash your climbing rope.

 - Fill a bath or large bucket with enough water to cover your entire rope and mix in your rope wash.
-I used Nikwax Tech Wash (as it comes in a sachet) for this article, although many manufacturers make specific rope wash - the Beal Rope Cleaning Fluid (1 litre) is popular for those requiring a larger amount.
+I used Nikwax Tech Wash (as it comes in a sachet) for this article, although many manufacturers make specific rope wash.
 In addition, soap flakes can also be used.

 - Submerge your rope in the soapy water and soak it for at least half an hour, however the longer you soak it, the better as it allows the water to properly penetrate it.